Official Function Expenditures (Entertainment)

 - Original invoice or receipt.

-Any request for the purchase of tables at functions of profit or nonprofit organizations must be coordinated through the Office of Institutional Advancement.
+Any request for the purchase of tables at functions of profit or nonprofit organizations must be coordinated through the Office of Development.
 Refer to HOOP Policy 172 Marketing the University through Sponsorships.

 II.
 Authorization to Expend Funds for Official Functions